Global resolution of singularities in $1$-dimensional foliated spaces: Acknowledgments

 \section{Acknowledgments}

-I would like to express my gratitude to my advisor, Professor Daniel Panazzolo, for the useful discussions, suggestions and revision of the manuscript.
+I would like to express my gratitude to my adviser, Professor Daniel Panazzolo, for the useful discussions, suggestions and revision of the manuscript.
 This work owns a great deal to his influence.
-I would also like to express my gratitude to Professor Vincent Grandjean for the suggestions and revision of the manuscript.
-Finally, I would like to thank Orlando Villamayor and Santiago Encinas for the useful discussions on the subject.
+I would also like to express my gratitude to Professor Vincent Grandjean, Orlando Villamayor and Santiago Encinas for the useful discussions on the subject and to Nico Meffe for his generous help with the english grammar.
+This work was funded by the Universit\'{e} de Haute Alsace.